 Unfortunately, we can’t roll over volunteering places to next year as we don’t know what activities we will be doing at festivals in 2023 or how many places we will have to offer.

 In line with government guidelines, to help reduce the spread of COVID-19, we ask that staff and volunteers do not attend the event if:

-- you display any symptoms of COVID-19;
+- they display any symptoms of COVID-19;

-- you are otherwise required to self-isolate.
+- they are otherwise required to self-isolate

 The safety and wellbeing of our staff and volunteers is our top priority.
 If at any point during the festival you feel unsafe or anxious about volunteering you can talk to a WaterAid staff member in person or via the event mobile numbers, which will be on 24 hours a day.
 If you then decide you want to leave site, we will help get you offsite and home safely.